Nextstrain: Applications

+The above list is based on the "featured analyses" list on the main page.
+A complete list of analyses maintained by the Nextstrain team can be found in "core pathogens".
+Additional analyses can be found in the "groups" and "community" links.

-Covid-19 pandemic
+COVID-19 pandemic

-Nextstrain and its results have been widely quoted during the COVID-19 pandemic.
+Nextstrain and its results were widely quoted during the COVID-19 pandemic.

-Award
+Awards

+In March 2017, Nextstrain won the inaugural Open Science Prize, an initiative of the National Institutes of Health, in collaboration with the Wellcome Trust and the Howard Hughes Medical Institute (HHMI).

-In May 2020, Nextstrain and Trevor Bedford (Associate professor, Fred Hutchinson Cancer Research Center) received a Webby Special Achievement Award for the web tool.
+In May 2020, Nextstrain and Trevor Bedford (associate professor, Fred Hutchinson Cancer Research Center) received a Webby Special Achievement Award for the web tool.